DoodoouserLab/TheCodeCollab/CONTRIBUTING.md

 - Attach logs or screenshots if possible.

 ## Community Standards
+- Please review and follow our [Code of Conduct](/CODE_OF_CONDUCT.md) to ensure a respectful and inclusive environment.
 - Be respectful and inclusive.
 - Do not use offensive language.